cmdrf/kendryte-freertos-project/README.md

 - Current `develop` branch of the SDK does not work with this (it didn't even work on its own last time I tried).
 - `configTICK_RATE_HZ` must be set higher by a factor 50 than you want it to be.
+- `printf` and other APIs relying on syscall don't work after the scheduler has started.
+  This is due to the FreeRTOS trap handler intercepting the interrupts.
-- Inter-processor interrupts probably won't work.
+- Inter-processor interrupts probably won't work for the same reason.